 Few moments in life leave you feeling more exposed than having a stranger look you in the face while you puke out the door of a rusty camper van in a residential neighborhood.
 Embarrassing, to say the least.

-One of the things about living in a van or being homeless (of which I have only a small bit of experience at, and it’s been of the voluntary kind) is the way you present yourself makes a world of difference.
+One of the things I’ve discovered about living in a van or being homeless (of which I have only a small bit of experience at, and it’s been of the voluntary kind) is that the way you present yourself makes a world of difference.
 Present yourself like a hobo living in a van, and you’ll feel like one.
-Run a comb through your hair and have a shower every morning and you’ll feel like a normal person that runs a comb through their hair and showers every morning, even if you are living in a van, or God forbid, in a rain-filled ditch, sleeping in the litter of the wealthy.
+Run a comb through your hair and have a shower every morning and you’ll feel like a normal person that runs a comb through their hair and showers every morning, even if you are living in a van, or God forbid, in a rain-filled ditch, sleeping beneath the litter of the wealthy.

 Which, of course, I am not.
 At that moment, however, I felt like one.
 And because I felt like one, at that moment, in fact, I was one.